yk748/SPD/README.md

 # SPD

 Stress Period Detection (SPD) is a data-driven algorithm that detects the emotional stressful periods using passively sensed measures and emotional stress levels and related feelings (arousal and valence in our context) collected from smartphones.
 A fully functioning package is under development and is expected to be released soon.
-The corresponding manuscript is Kim et al ([2025](#ref-spd))
+The corresponding manuscript is Kim, Basu, and Banerjee ([2025](#ref-spd))

 ## References